MWRuszczycky/rubiks/README.md

 ## Overview

 This is a 3D-Rubik's cube simulator written entirely in Haskell using [Gloss](https://hackage.haskell.org/package/gloss).
-It is still a work in progress, but the basic game works.

 ![rubiks demo](demos/demo1.gif)